On the Anisotropy of Score-Based Generative Models

+\citet{kadkhodaie2024generalization} observe that convolutional diffusion is biased toward GAHBs.
+They give a shrinkage-based interpretation of denoising with adaptive eigenbases defined by local Jacobians of trained networks.
+A similar Jacobian-based analysis was explored in transformers by \citet{ditinductivebiases}.
+However, no obvious regularities in the eigenbases were found that could be systematically exploited.
+Instead, SADs provide a more unified characterization of biases.

-We note that, with some variations, a notion similar to our average geometry also appeared previously in \citet{neuralanisotropydirections,movahedi2025geometric}, who study the directional inductive biases of discriminative networks.
-Interestingly, their analysis predicts that classifiers actually perform better for data aligned with the \textit{largest} eigenvalues of the geometry.
-Though their setup is not identical to ours, and therefore not directly comparable, we believe that these seemingly contrasting conclusions may hint at a fundamental trade-off between discriminative and generative modeling.
-However, such an investigation is out of the scope of this paper and we leave it for future research.
+With some variations, a notion similar to our average geometry previously appeared in \citet{neuralanisotropydirections,movahedi2025geometric}, who study directional inductive biases of discriminative networks.
+Interestingly, their analysis predicts classifiers actually perform better when data is aligned with the \textit{largest} eigenvalues of the geometry.
+Although their setup is not identical to ours, and therefore not directly comparable, these seemingly contrasting conclusions motivate further investigation, left for future work.